signalfx/tracing-examples/EARLY-ACCESS.md

 # Distributed Tracing & Microservices APM Early Access Program

 ## Overview

 New applications and existing monolithic apps are being decomposed into distributed service-oriented/microservices-based software systems using various tools, languages, frameworks and cloud services.
 These new environments require a new way to understand user transactions that flow across service boundaries when a transaction goes thru 10s/100s of services to complete a single user request.

 SignalFx's Distributed tracing will offer unique insights into distributed applications - performance and troubleshooting - complementing metrics-based monitoring approach; by utilizing our class-leading real-time metrics analytics platform, we intend to make distributed tracing useful beyond end-to-end troubleshooting and uplevel it to a performance optimization solution by applying real-time analytics to span/trace data.

 Some key functionality we intend to deliver over the coming year includes:

 * Ingesting, storing and visualizing instrumentation agnostic trace data
 * Rapid end-to-end troubleshooting with service maps, slice/dice high-cardinality spans, trace latency histogram
 * RED Metrics for spans, per end-point & service profiles and built-in alerts
 * Dependency-aware alerting & troubleshooting to get you to root cause rapidly
-* Infra metrics related to spans/traces to help with problem isolation quickly More details on roadmap available by contacting the email alias below.
+* Infra metrics related to spans/traces to help with problem isolation quickly

 ## Early Access Program

-Early Access Program (EAP) for Distributed Tracing is intended for early interaction, engagement and feedback with a select set of customers that we consider design partners on the journey to delivering a best in class distributed tracing and microservices APM solution.
+Our Early Access Program (EAP) for Distributed Tracing is intended for early interaction, engagement and feedback with a select set of customers that we consider design partners on the journey to delivering a best in class distributed tracing and microservices APM solution.
 This EAP is intended to give you access to new features as we're building them - as such, they should be considered "alpha quality": you may experience bugs or user experience nits along the way and we'll be looking forward to your feedback as we continue to build this new and exciting facet of SignalFx's offering.

-In it's first phase, June 2018, we are starting with the ability to ingest spans sent to us using Zipkin v2 wire format and visualize specific traces via trace-ids.
+In it's first phase, June 2018, we are starting with the ability to ingest spans sent to us using Zipkin's v2 JSON wire format and visualize specific traces directly by trace ID.
 We will continue to rapidly add functionality mentioned above with a monthly/quaterly cadence and expect to receive candid feedback from this Early Access group so we can continue to iterate towards an outstanding product that solves customer problems in truly unique, innovative ways.

-## Feedback and support requests
+### Feedback and support requests

-For the duration of this Early Access Program for our Distributed Tracing & APM features, please refrain from using our normal support channels and direct all your feedback and questions to `tracing-feedback@signalfx.com`.
+For the duration of this Early Access Program for our Distributed Tracing & APM features, please refrain from using our normal support channels and direct all your feedback and questions via email to `tracing-feedback@signalfx.com`.

 ## Instrumentation

 Akin to our approach for metrics instrumentation, SignalFx intends to remain as instrumentation-agnostic as possible, leveraging open-source and open standards for client-side tracing instrumentation and wire formats.
-We intend to ingest instrumentation based on Zipkin v2 format in the early access program and add OpenTracing with Jaegar, OpenCensus, AWS X-Ray later in the year.
+We intend to ingest instrumentation based on Zipkin's v2 JSON format in the Early Access Program and add support for Jaeger's wire format, OpenCensus, and AWS X-Ray later in the year.
 We've developed a normalized data model to ingest & represent different formats so you can use SignalFx to provide powerful real-time data exploration capabilities and easy-to-use trace visualization and analysis features for the instrumentation of your choice.

 <p align="center">
   <a href="https://signalfx.com">